-Figure 2.13: Working with the linear regression class
+Where no options are displayed since we used all defaults.
 Now we can fit the model using our synthetic data, remembering to reshape the feature array, as we did earlier, so that that samples are along the first dimension.
 After fitting the linear regression model, we examine lin_reg.intercept_, which contains the intercept of the fitted model, just as one would think, as well as lin_reg.coef_, which contains the slope.

 Run this code to fit the model and examine the coefficients: